Assignment 0: Git oriented

 2. How many milliamperes of current will flow through a 1.5K resistor connected to 3V on one end and 0V (Ground) on the other end?

 3. Find a file in the directory /etc on your computer; tell us the name of the file and the number of bytes contained in that file.
 How many files and directories are contained in the first level of directory /etc?
-Include the commands you used to answer these questions.
+Show the the commands you used to answer this question.

 4. Explain difference between an absolute and relative path.